grow-graphics/gd/Readme.md

 To run the go tests for graphics.gd, cd into the repo and run `cd internal && gd test`.

+Lastly, spread the word and let people know about the project!

 ## See Also